 Tincture means a Cannabis-infused alcohol or oil concentrate administered orally in small amounts using a dropper or measuring spoon.
-Tinctures are not considered an Edible under 935 CMR 500.000 and 935 CMR 501.000 and are not subject to the dosing limitations applicable to Edibles under 935 CMR 500.150(4).
+Tinctures are not considered an Edible under 935 CMR 500.000: Adult use of Marijuana and 935 CMR 501.000: Medical Use of Marijuana and are not subject to the dosing limitations applicable to Edibles under 935 CMR 500.150(4).